Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 C. Using people skills to obtain proprietary information
 D. Phishing emails

 Social engineering is about using people skills to get information you would not otherwise have access to.
-Illagal copying of software isn't oscial engineering, nor is gathering of discarded manuals and printouts, which describes dumpster diving.
-Phishing emails use some social engineering, but that is just an example not a defintion.
+Illegal copying of software isn't social engineering, nor is gathering of discarded manuals and printouts, which describes dumpster diving.
+Phishing emails use some social engineering, but that is just an example not a definition.

 106 A is correct
 Susan performs a vulnerability scan of a small business network and discovers that the